PaulNewman-M/practice/README.md

   1. Provides Suggestions to Increase speed
-  2. Suggestions to what to modify and <strong>relative link to take action</strong>.
+  2. Suggestions to what to modify and <strong>relative link to take action</strong>
-  3.If the older client doesn't understand the wenP then it serves with Jpeg.
+  3. If the older client doesn't understand the wenP then it serves with Jpeg.